 6. Claims procedures

 The plan document must create and follow reasonable procedures relating to the claims process.
 With an ICHRA, a “claim” is a reimbursement request from a participant.

 To comply with ERISA requirements, ICHRA plan documents must create procedures governing:

-- How the claim is filed
+- How the claims for reimbursement are filed

 - How the business will handle appeals of denied claims

-Employers have some freedom in crafting these procedures, but ERISA offers some specific guidelines.
+Business owners have some freedom in crafting these procedures, but ERISA offers some specific guidelines.

 7. HIPAA privacy officers and rules regarding protected health information (PHI)